mjpancake/mjpancake.github.io/docs/cpp.md

   if no bracket is required according to SM-4 and SM-5.
-- [SM-7] When there is a `break`, `continue`, or `return` in the end of an `if` body, the else-case is usually typed outside without being in an `else` block, unless adding an `else` can make the whole block more aligned.
+- [SM-7] When there is a `break`, `continue`, or `return` in the end of an `if` body, the else-case is usually typed outside without being in an `else` block, unless adding an `else` can make the whole block align better.
 - [SM-8] A fall-through in a `switch` statement should be commented by an `// fall through` exactly.
   - a group of adjacent labels in a `switch` statement is not addressed as a fall-through.